Chapter 24:

 “Not that.
 I like you getting punched.
 You’re much better at it than Aesandoral.
 She cries a lot.
 So, you’re not allowed to hide.”

 Oh, great.
-So, I’m officially the group punching bag even though I’m not a tank.
+So, I’m officially the group punching bag even though I’m not really a tank.
 I’m technically the only healer.
 Sure, a bad one, but—anyways—

 The distant rumble of thunder matched the unimpressed look on her face.
 Instinctively, I gulped down what I wanted to say next and jumped to my feet.
+Forgetting where I sat, a dull thud rang out as my head connected with the wooden seat above me.
+Sharzin giggled once again at this, as Aesandoral instinctively stepped closer to me with a worried expression.

 “My strength?”
 Rionriv grumbled.
 “My strength is not wearing this stupid outfit and pretending that running in circles will teach me anything!
 Meanwhile, you two are chittering away like a pair of young guirrets in heat over here.”

-She turned with a huff and began to storm off, the sound of thunder intensifying even though not a single cloud hung in the sky.
+Rionriv turned with a huff and began to storm off, the sound of thunder intensifying even though not a single cloud hung in the sky.

 “I’m leaving to practice spellcrafting.”
 She announced.
 “You know—that thing we’re supposed to use at a magical university.
 I’m done with this running stuff!”